jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

   (a) shall take reasonable steps to ensure that that confidential supporting information is kept confidential to the Minister; and
   (b) shall not use that confidential supporting information for the purposes of determining whether to grant any other application.

+### 23BA Protection of confidential supporting information supplied in application for consent by verification
+If the Minister receives an application for consent by verification and confidential supporting information, the Minister must, during the verification protected period in relation to that confidential supporting information,—
+  (a) take reasonable steps to ensure that that confidential supporting information is kept confidential to the Minister; and (b) not use that confidential supporting information for the purposes of determining whether to grant any other application.

-### 23C Circumstances where protection under section 23B does not apply
+### 23C Circumstances where protection under section 23B or 23BA does not apply
-(1) Notwithstanding section 23B, the Minister may, during the protected period in relation to confidential supporting information,—
+(1) Despite sections 23B and 23BA, the Minister may, during the protected period or verification protected period in relation to confidential supporting information,—
   (a) disclose that confidential supporting information, or use that confidential supporting information for the purposes of determining whether to grant any application other than the application to which it relates or related, as the case may be,—
     (i) with the consent of the applicant who made the application to which the confidential supporting information relates or related; or
     (ii) if that disclosure or use is, in the opinion of the Minister, necessary to protect the health or safety of members of the public; or